google/sentencepiece/doc/special_symbols.md

 ## Frequently Asked Questions (FAQ)

 ### Q: Why does my control symbol disappear when I decode?
-By design, `SentencePieceProcessor.decode` (and `decode_ids`, `decode_pieces`) maps control symbols to empty strings.
+By design, `SentencePieceProcessor.decode` maps control symbols to empty strings.
 They are meant for model control flow, not for final text output.

 If you need to verify or inspect control symbols in the output, you must look at the token IDs directly or convert them to pieces individually using `id_to_piece(id)`: